 - Although Wisconsin doesn’t have any official National Parks, they do have a National Lakeshore, Riverway, and two Scenic Trails.
-Check out This Page From Travel Channel for information on each of them, including a virtual tour, info on planning a visit, as well as Covid-19 related closure news.
+Check out This Page From Travel Channel for information on each of them, including a virtual tour, and info on planning a visit.

 - The National Parks have a great website where you can Find Your Park based on location or activities available.
 For example, you could look for parks in California, or only see parks that offer horseback riding, swimming, or that have shopping nearby.
 It’s an easy way to start planning a perfect family vacation!